Winter Preparedness Checklist for You and Your Home

 • Good winter boots and outdoor gear (if you’re freezing outside, it’ll take you that much longer to warm up when you get in)

-** For more info, see The 4 Layers of Winter Clothing Everyone Should Know
+** For more info, see The Ultimate Guide to Cold Weather Clothing

 • A good wool blanket can really improve the livability of a cold house or cold bed.
 If you don’t like wool, sandwich it between cotton sheets or other blankets.

-• Electric blankets can heat up the bed before you get in and then turned off once you get warmed up.
+• Electric blankets can heat up the bed before you get in, and then get turned off once you get warmed up.

 • Choose flannel sheets for extra warmth.